valenpe7/petrvalenta.eu/_posts/2024-06-05-direct_laser_acceleration.md

   </figcaption>
 </figure>

-### Why is our work important
+### Why this work is important

 Although DLA typically produces electron beams of lower energy and quality compared to LWFA, it offers a striking advantage: the accelerated beams carry several orders of magnitude more charge.
-In this study, electrons reached energies above 1 gigaelectronvolt with beam charges exceeding 100 nanocoulombs.
+In this study, electrons reached energies above 1 giga-electronvolt with beam charges exceeding 100 nanocoulombs.
 Such high-charge beams are crucial for diverse applications, including the production of intense [gamma-ray](https://en.wikipedia.org/wiki/Gamma_ray) and [neutron](https://en.wikipedia.org/wiki/Neutron) sources, excitation of [nuclear isomers](https://en.wikipedia.org/wiki/Nuclear_isomer), seeding of [quantum electrodynamics](https://en.wikipedia.org/wiki/Quantum_electrodynamics) cascades, and the guiding of [positrons](https://en.wikipedia.org/wiki/Positron).

 Beyond fundamental science, this research strengthens the case for DLA as a complementary mechanism to LWFA, particularly for applications that require high-charge beams.
-From producing powerful radiation sources to enabling future particle–antiparticle studies, DLA-based accelerators are positioned to drive innovation in physics, materials science, and nuclear research.
+From producing powerful radiation sources to enabling future particle–antiparticle studies, DLA-based accelerators are positioned to drive innovation in physics, [materials science](https://en.wikipedia.org/wiki/Materials_science), and [nuclear physics](https://en.wikipedia.org/wiki/Nuclear_physics) research.

 **Tip:** Following the principles of reproducible science, the raw data used for this research are openly available on [Zenodo](https://doi.org/10.5281/zenodo.17132062) and the data analysis can be accessed on [GitHub](https://github.com/valenpe7/PhysRevE.109.065204).
 {: .notice--success}